joseph-carlson/joseph-carlson.github.io/content/projects/this-website.md

 I chose Hugo because it's fast, simple, and cheap.

-Articles literally being Markdown files while still being able to add shortcodes and embed HTML when needed makes my life a whole lot easier.
+Articles literally being markdown files while still being able to add shortcodes and embed HTML when needed makes my life a whole lot easier when compared to something like WordPress.
 What you see is what you get; nothing more, nothing less.

 As one does when they can't find exactly what they were looking for, I designed this page from the ground up after spending some time with the Hugo documentation, YouTube, and a few LLMs.